- Search The Registry

 - My Account

-*On this date in 1882 Jane Edna Hunter was born.
-She was an African American activist and reformer.
+*On this date, in 1882, Jane Edna Hunter was born.
+She was a Black activist and reformer.